qiuhuachuan/latent-jailbreak/README.md

-# Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models
+# Latent Jailbreak

-This repository contains the code and data for the paper **Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models**.
+This repository contains the code and data for the paper **Latent Jailbreak: A Test Suite for Evaluating Both Text Safety and Output Robustness of Large Language Models**.
 The paper explores the topic of _latent jailbreak_ and presents a novel approach to evaluate the text safety and output robustness for large language models.

 ## Data